thaneshp/process-scheduler/README.md

 ```

 ## Support

-Reach out to me on one of the following places!
+You can find me at any of the following places!

 - Website: https://thanesh.io/
 - Email: thanesh.pannirselvam@gmail.com
 - LinkedIn: linkedin.com/in/thanesh-pannirselvam